Coroico/AjaxSearch/ajaxSearch_readme.txt

   Originally based on the FlexSearchForm snippet created by jaredc (jaredc@honeydewdesign.com)

 ----------------------------------------------------------------
-:: Changelog:  for more details see www.modx.wangba.fr
+:: Changelog:  for more details see www.evo.wangba.fr
 ----------------------------------------------------------------
+  26-september-12 (1.9.3)
+    -- Bug fixing
+	-- Removed ajaxsearch's own striptags functions and substituted the use of $modx->stripTags -- minimum chars allowed to 2

   05-december-10 (1.9.2)
     -- Bug fixing

   30-august-10 (1.9.2)
     -- Bug fixing